- Our Residents

 Potential recruits are always welcome to come, watch and find out more.
 Other types of positions may be available in your local fire department if you'd like to contribute your talents through other opportunities.
 Examples include administration, fundraising, or public education.

-If you are interested in volunteering or simply want more information about your local fire department, please contact the area Fire Chief or the CSRD Fire Services Coordinator, Sean Coubrough at 250-833-5955.
+If you are interested in volunteering or simply want more information about your local fire department, please contact the area Fire Chief or the CSRD's Deputy Regional Fire Chief Sean Coubrough at 250-833-5955.
 You can also email the fire department.

 Becoming a Firefighter